 The parties hereto agree that the State Medicaid Agency and the U. S. Department of Health and Human Services may evaluate, through inspection or other means, the appropriateness, quality, and timeliness of services performed under this Agreement.

+The parties hereto agree that the right to audit exists through 10 years from the final date of the contract period or from the date of completion of any audit, whichever is later, in accordance with 42 CFR 438.230(c)(3)(iii).

+The parties agree that If MDHHS, CMS, or the HHS Inspector General determines that there is a reasonable possibility of fraud or similar risk, MDHHS, CMS, or the HHS Inspector General may inspect, evaluate, and audit the subcontractor at any time, in accordance with 42 CFR 438.230(c)(3)(iv).

 Refusal by either party hereto to allow the other party, the MDHHS, the State of Michigan, the Federal government or their designated representatives access to records, programs and services for audit, review, or evaluation shall be regarded as a material breach of this Agreement and may be a cause for termination thereof by the non-breaching party.